-Updated June 21, 2022
+Updated June 15, 2023

 We are Here to Help

+The Coronavirus (COVID-19) global pandemic is an event that none of us have experienced.
 We remain under the threat of COVID-19, and our business operations must be prepared to respond to that threat.
-We have implemented measures to safeguard our employees and customers.
-We created and followed strict internal guidelines that are regularly updated as new recommendations are issued from the Centers for Disease Control (CDC).
+Since the onset, we have implemented measures to safeguard our employees and customers.
+We created and followed strict internal guidelines that are regularly updated as new recommendations had been issued from the Centers for Disease Control (CDC).

-In order to make our work environment safe for employees and customers, NTUA district offices and Choice NTUA Wireless (NTUAW) stores have a strict daily cleaning/sanitizing schedule at district offices and NTUAW Stores.
-Employees wipe down offices every two hours, and offices also are professionally cleaned.
+NTUA is considered an essential service company and must work to maintain and operate multi-utility services.
 District offices and Choice NTUA Wireless stores will be open from 7:30 am to 5:00 pm.
-The first two hours will be aside for customers aged 60 and older, and for people with underlying health conditions.
+The first two hours will be set aside for customers aged 60 and older, and for people with underlying health conditions.

 Encouraging On-line & Remote Payments; New Office Hours